-Gluten free snacks for kids can seem difficult to find and expensive, however, there has been a huge increase on gluten free options recently.
+Gluten-free snacks for kids can seem difficult to find and expensive, however, there has been a huge increase in gluten-free options recently.
 With a little creativity and knowing where to look, you can find lots of options that won’t break the bank!

-When our family needed to go gluten free 6 years ago, I though that my days of having any convenient snack food was gone.
-It took a some searching, snack prep, and creativity, but now we finally feel like we aren’t deprived.
+When our family needed to go gluten free 6 years ago, I thought that my days of having any convenient snack food was gone.
+It took some searching, snack prep, and creativity, but now we finally feel like we aren’t deprived.

 I try to make time each week to do some meal prep or make some healthy grab and go snacks ahead of time.

 Some of my family’s favorites are:

 - Spinach balls

 These snacks are all great if you have the time to prep, but if you don’t have the time or energy, there are lots of easy inexpensive choices at your local stores.

 Where do I find inexpensive vegan and gluten-free snack foods?